rhysbrettbowen/goog.mvc/README.md

     this.setProperty('important', important);
 }, element);
 ```

+if you want to listen to any change you can use bindAll and just pass in a function.

+The bindAll and bind functions return an id that can be passed to unbind to remove the binding.

 There are also other functions that can take parameters such as the boolean "silent" to suppress change events.
 The other functions available on a model are:
 - toJson: used to return a json model that can be used by mvc.Sync or other objects.
 You should generally override this method with your own implementation